-Figure 15-17.
+Figure 15-18.
 Wait Recovery from Internal Reset

 In stop mode, the SIM counter is reset and the system clocks are disabled.
 An interrupt request from a module can cause an exit from stop mode.
 Stacking for interrupts begins after the selected stop recovery time has elapsed.
-Reset causes an exit from stop mode.
+Reset also causes an exit from stop mode.

 The SIM disables the clock generator module outputs (CGMOUT and CGMXCLK) in stop mode, stopping the CPU and peripherals.
-Stop recovery time is selectable using the SSREC bit in the CONFIG1 register.
+Stop recovery time is selectable using the SSREC bit in the mask option register (MOR).
 If SSREC is set, stop recovery is reduced from the normal delay of 4096 CGMXCLK cycles down to 32.
 This is ideal for applications using canned oscillators that do not require long startup times from stop mode.

-External crystal applications should use the full stop recovery time by clearing the SSREC bit unless the OSCENINSTOP bit is set in CONFIG2.
+External crystal applications should use the full stop recovery time by clearing the SSREC bit.

 The SIM counter is held in reset from the execution of the STOP instruction until the beginning of stop recovery.
 It is then used to time the recovery period.
-Figure 15-18 shows stop mode entry timing.
-Figure 15-19 shows stop mode recovery time from interrupt.
+Figure 15-19 shows stop mode entry timing.
+Figure 15-20 shows stop mode recovery time from interrupt.